Cecile O'Rahilly: Personal life

+She was fluent in Irish, Welsh and French.

 She was sister to Alfred O'Rahilly, a noted academic, President of University College Cork and Teachta Dála (TD) for Cork City, and Thomas Francis O'Rahilly an Irish scholar of the Celtic languages.
 Their great-grand uncle was the noted Irish philologist and antiquary Eugene O'Curry.
 Their first cousin was Michael O'Rahilly (better known as The O'Rahilly) who was one of the founding members of the Irish Volunteers and died in the Easter Rising.